 How Bone Density Testing Works

-Most devices that measure bone mineral density rely on x-rays to take pictures of your bones.
+Most devices that measure BMD rely on x-rays to take pictures of your bones.
 The procedure generally takes less than 15 minutes to complete, and exposes you to about one-tenth of the radiation used in a standard chest x-ray.
 A computer then calculates the test results to determine the bone density.